wil0u/sql-ideb/README.md

 - fr.univ_tours.li.mdjedaini.ideb.io

 A new class has been added to this package : XmlSqlLoader.
-It takes as input a xml file containing Sql explorations, transforms all this explorations into a session and all query within these exploration into a quadruplet (cf: SqlQuery).
+It takes as input a xml file containing Sql explorations, transforms all this explorations into a session list and all query within these sessions into a quadruplet (cf: SqlQuery).
 At the end it returns a Log object following the same logic than the other loaders that can be found in this package.
 This class implements the interface I_LogLoader.

 - fr.univ_tours.li.mdjedaini.ideb.struct